 As required by Public Law 101-542, statistics will be made available concerning crimes, such as murders, rapes, robberies, aggravated assaults, burglaries, and motor vehicle thefts occurring at any Shelton State Community College site.
-This information will be posted on the College website, www.sheltonstate.edu.
-Direct any questions or concerns regarding Shelton State Community College's security policy to the Office of the Dean of Auxiliary Services, Dr. Tommy Taylor, 205.391.2617, ttaylor@sheltonstate.edu.
+This information will be posted on the College website, sheltonstate.edu.
+Direct any questions or concerns regarding Shelton State Community College's security policy to the Director of Security, Mark Cline, 205.391.2352, jcline@sheltonstate.edu